-Another secret is that Chris and I each had one of these drinks and I put the remainder in the fridge.
-It’s just waiting for me to add a dash more tequila or two and re-blend it with some ice.
+Another secret is that Chris and I each had one of these honeydew margaritas and then I put the remainder in the fridge.
+It’s just sitting in there waiting for me to add a dash more tequila or two and re-blend it with some ice.
 Happy St. Patrick’s Day to us.

 - 2 cups chopped honeydew